 Additionally, excess cholesterol can be taken up by fiber and excreted from the body rather than circulated in the blood.
 Simply put, fiber can help keep your heart healthy by managing cholesterol levels.

-Tip: When possible, swap white bread for whole-wheat varieties to boost your fiber intake.
-From there, healthy foods to order that pack healthy fats include the likes of salmon and eggs.
+Healthy Brunch Tip: When possible, swap white bread for whole-wheat varieties to boost your fiber intake.
+From there, healthy brunch foods to order that pack healthy fats include the likes of salmon and eggs.
 Bonus: These two foods are also excellent sources of protein!

-When it comes to items you should limit at brunch, you probably aren’t surprised to know that alcohol ranks high on this list.
+When it comes to enjoying a healthy brunch, you might not be surprised to hear that alcohol isn’t the best choice.
 After all, many popular brunch drinks include juices or added syrups, making them high in sugar.

 That said, mixed drinks such as mimosas—ideally made with fresh-squeezed orange juice—are fine in moderation.

-Tip: If you do opt for a brunch cocktail, it’s best to sip it along with your meal rather than on an empty stomach.
+Healthy Brunch Tip: If you do opt for a brunch cocktail, it’s best to sip it along with your meal rather than on an empty stomach.
 Drinking alcohol alongside food will help keep your blood sugar from spiking.
-It’ll also help prevent the discomfort that too much alcohol can elicit.
+It’ll also help prevent the discomfort that too much alcohol can elicit (read: hangovers).

-Lastly, when it comes to sweets, you don’t need to ditch them completely.
-Instead, just be sure that you indulge only in addition to your healthy brunch food—not in lieu of it.
+When it comes to sweets, you don’t need to ditch them completely.
+Instead, just be sure that you indulge in addition to your healthy brunch food—not in lieu of it.

-Even better, share dessert with your brunch companions.
+Even better, share dessert with your brunch companions to help control the portion size while still getting your fix.

 5 Healthy Brunch Ideas

-Finally, whether you’re going out to brunch or hosting it in your own home, here are some healthy brunch ideas that are balanced, beautiful, and delicious.
+Whether you’re going out to brunch or hosting it in your own home, it’s possible to stay healthy.
+Here are five healthy brunch ideas that are balanced, beautiful (hello, Insta), and delicious.

 1. Veggie-Rich Frittata

-Since just one large egg contains about six grams of protein, it’s a super simple option to get protein in.
+Since just one large egg contains about six grams of protein, it’s a simple, easy option to get protein in.

 2. Sweet Potato Hash

-Plus, their bright orange coloring adds a good bit of color to your brunch menu and on your guests’ plates.
+Plus, their bright orange coloring adds a good bit of color to your brunch menu and on your guests’ plates (so you’re definitely sticking to our “eat the rainbow guideline).

 3. Baked Oatmeal